 Duh?
 The kid was right of course!
 I had seen plenty of commercials for Whoppers between old Saturday morning cartoon vidz broadcast in the 20th century.
 How could I have missed that?
 I was starting to realize that this girl was more than she seemed.
 However, I fully believed the look of astonishment on her face when she said, “You mean I can have it my way?”
+Just like their commercial slogan.
 This kid must be some kind of a junk food fanatic.
 What a dork.

 I’ve only been a reporter for the past 14 months, so just about 2 years ago I was a dirt poor sanitation worker.
 I still might not look like much, but I was pretty confident I could promise a burger to this kid without fear of breaking it.
 “Yeah.
 I’ll be willing to forget you called me a dork and buy you a whole meal from the King.
 What do you say?
 Will you stop eating this Franco’s crap?”